-Stand-Up Paddle Boarding, Kayaking, Tubing, Yoga, Nature Reserve Tours, Swimming, Bird Watching, Atitlan organics, Maximón Visits, Zip-lining, Mountain & Volcano Hikes, Spanish Lessons, Explore Mayan Villages, Shaman Ceremonies, Day of the Dead, Kite Festivals, Scuba Diving….
+Stand-Up Paddle Boarding, Kayaking, Tubing, Yoga, Nature Reserve Tours, Swimming, Bird Watching, Atitlan Organics, Maximón Visits, Zip-lining, Mountain & Volcano Hikes, Spanish Lessons, Explore Mayan Villages, Shaman Ceremonies, Day of the Dead, Kite Festivals, Scuba Diving….

 There’s something for everyone!